ODIM-Project/ODIM/docs/README.md

 **IMPORTANT**:

 - Before using the `Fabrics` APIs, ensure that the fabric manager is installed, its plugin is deployed, and added into the Resource Aggregator for ODIM framework.
-- The fabric is removed from Resource Aggregator for ODIM when the event is received from the fabric plugin.
+- The fabric is removed from Resource Aggregator for ODIM when the delete fabric event is received from the fabric plugin.

 **Supported endpoints**